 Most people start the W Trek hike with an organized bus transfer from the city of Puerto Natales to Torres del Paine National Park.

-- To hike the W Trek from east to west, you will get off the bus at the park office at Laguna Amarga, then head to the Central Sector.
+- To hike the W Trek from East to West, you will get off the bus at the National Park office at Laguna Amarga, then take a connecting bus to the Welcome Center at Central Sector.

-All of the above trips can be done from Punta Arenas, but expect transfer times to the trailhead to be in the region of five to six hours, instead of a two to three hour bus ride from Puerto Natales.
+All of the above trips can be done from Punta Arenas, but expect transfer times to the trailhead to be in the region of five to six hours, instead of a 2-3 hour bus ride from Puerto Natales.

 14. Sample W Trek 4-Day Hike itinerary

-As noted in the prior section, at The Explorer’s Passage we recommend hiking the W Trek from east to west.
-Below you will find a sample itinerary for this option (visit our W Trek trip page to download the full detailed itinerary):
+As noted in the prior section, at The Explorer’s Passage we recommend hiking the W Trek from East to West.
+Below you will find a sample itinerary for this option (visit our W Trek trip page to download a full detailed itinerary):

 - Day 1: Puerto Natales to Torres del Paine National Park – After breakfast at your hotel in Puerto Natales, you will have the morning to explore the town a bit more.
 Later, you will travel by bus to Torres del Paine National Park.
 Enjoy dinner in the Central Sector as the excitement builds for the days ahead, where you will have the rare privilege of exploring one of the planet’s most striking national parks!